saltyorg/docs/docs/reference/google-shared-drives.md

   - BACK UP `/opt/sa` TO YOUR LOCAL COMPUTER
   - BACK UP `/home/YOU/.config/rclone/rclone.conf` TO YOUR LOCAL COMPUTER

+The automatic backup above would have done this for you.
 If for some reason you want to wipe your machine and start again OUTSIDE THE USUAL BACKUP/RESTORE you will need those files.
 You can just restore them rather than going through this whole process again.

+If you are going through the manual rclone instructions, [continue with the next step](../rclone-manual#step-8-verify-that-the-union-remote-shows-you-the-expected-contents)

 IF YOU WANT TO RUN THIS AGAIN TO ADD MORE SHARED DRIVES:

 1. Go to the directory and activate the virtual environment:

+    [copy-paste this into your terminal window]

     ```
     cd /opt/sb_gd && source sb_gd/bin/activate